 DCP 2009 Controls/Purpose Review/Response Comply 6.1.8 Accessibility and Adaptability Controls (i) Provide a minimum of 10% (or part thereof) of dwellings as adaptable housing designed in accordance with the provisions of AS4299. (ii) The required adaptable housing units are to be designed with accessible features for people with disabilities, and to incorporate level entries and wider doorways and corridors, slip resistant surfaces, reachable power points, disabled toilet, and lever door handles and taps; such features to be designed generally in accordance with Australian Standard 4299. (iii) Integrate the adaptable housing components, do not isolate them or use a different standard of materials and finishes - show proposed adaptable units on any development application plans submitted.
-An access report has been obtained to support this development proposal and is contained in APPENDIX 11.
+An access report has been obtained to support this development proposal and is contained in APPENDIX 11 .
 Accordingly, the access report confirms that the drawings presented for assessment, for the purposes of a development application, are capable of compliance with current statutory requirements.
 Including Accessibility requirements to guide the detailed design and best practice options are provided to encourage implementation into the design.
 Yes 6.1.9 Reflective Materials Controls (i) Use natural colours, muted and earth tones for major areas of the building, such as walls and roof, and restrict stronger colours to smaller features such as window frames, doors and decorative woodwork (ii) Avoid extensive use of highly reflective glass, highly reflective metal cladding (such as Zincalume and white Colorbond) and plastics on the exterior of buildings.
 Use factory pre-coloured materials with low reflective properties. (iii) If highly reflective materials are proposed to be used, the applicant must demonstrate to the satisfaction of Council that the proposed material compliments the surrounding locality, is the most appropriate The proposal has been designed with reference to the Denman Style Guide as follows: Materials - Use of timber and light colour palettes commonly found within Denman's architecture (such as white or yellow) has been incorporated.
-Roof Form - A clearly defined gable roof with corrugated Yes outcome for the site, and that no nearby or adjoining properties will be adversely affected by glare nuisance.
-The applicant shall address in stepped parapets, has be detail the alternative options considered in the design process, orientation of the buildings/proposed material, the roof pitch, sun angles, the location of properties and public places that may be affected by glare either in the immediate vicinity or within a wider area in likely to be affected, and any measure to be incorporated into the works to mitigate any potential impacts (eg landscaping, screens and the like) (iv) In the event that a glare nuisance does arise from the use of a material, Council reserves the right to require materials to be treated to address glare nuisance.
-Characteristic parapets he been employed to screen flat roofs on the rear accommodation buildings Awnings - Awnings and verandahs are proposed to utilised over walkways an external storage to help rationalise larger built for and create refuge to visitic The street front verandah be reinstated with its origi wide post spacing and unembellished form.
-The addition of uncharacteristic balustrades, screens or fretwork has been avoided. en of the nonly ercial pofs ve the obe
+Roof Form - A clearly defined gable roof with corrugated Yes

+DCP 2009 Controls/Purpose Review/Response Comply outcome for the site, and that no nearby or adjoining properties will be adversely affected by glare nuisance.
+The applicant shall address in detail the alternative options considered in the design process, orientation of the buildings/proposed material, the roof pitch, sun angles, the location of properties and public places that may be affected by glare either in the immediate vicinity or within a wider area in likely to be affected, and any measure to be incorporated into the works to mitigate any potential impacts (eg landscaping, screens and the like) (iv) In the event that a glare nuisance does arise from the use of a material, Council reserves the right to require materials to be treated to address glare nuisance. metal cladding, combined with stepped parapets, has been implemented on the front of the retail premises, as is commonly found on retail and commercial premises in Denman.
+Expressed flat or skillion roofs have been avoided.
+Characteristic parapets have been employed to screen the flat roofs on the rear accommodation buildings.
+Awnings - Awnings and verandahs are proposed to be utilised over walkways and external storage to help rationalise larger built forms and create refuge to visitors.
+The street front verandah is to be reinstated with its original wide post spacing and unembellished form.
+The addition of uncharacteristic balustrades, screens or fretwork has been avoided.